EnigmaCurry/d.rymcg.tech/gradio/README.md

 machine learning models, making it easier to demo your applications with minimal coding effort.
-It offers features like text inputs, image uploads, data tables, and real-time feedback outputs, allowing users to interactively explore ML models in their browsers.
+It offers features like text inputs, image uploads, data tables, and real-time feedback outputs, allowing users to interactively explore ML models in their web browsers.

-This configuration includes the following prebuild apps:
+This configuration includes the following prebuilt apps:

- * `hello` - a simple greeting app.
+ * [hello](gradio/hello) - a simple greeting app.
- * `chatbot` - a streaming chatbot agent for a remote [LM Studio](https://lmstudio.ai/) instance.
+ * [chatbot](gradio/chatbot) - a streaming chatbot agent for a remote [LM Studio](https://lmstudio.ai/) instance.